ARMmbed/mbed-client/docs/Introduction.md

 ### Setting up own random number generator function

-To provide a stronger security mechanism, mbed Client requires a random number generator to feed into the underlying SSL library.
+To provide a stronger security mechanism, mbed Client requires a random number generator to feed a random number into the underlying SSL library.
 There is a default PRNG seeded with RTC for security but some platforms do not have RTC, and for some, time value seeded PRNG is not secure enough.

 Now, an application can pass its own RNG implementation to mbed Client as function pointer callback through an API, `set_random_number_callback(random_number_cb callback)`.